Center of Excellence in Urology & Men's Health

 04

-Extended healing (6-12 weeks).
-Follow-up for monitoring and potential revision surgery.
+Extended healing period (6-12 weeks).
+Close follow-up monitoring with potential revision surgery if needed.

 Medical Standard Guaranteed